mgerard1903/predicting_depression/README.md

-# Exploratory Data Analysis of Student Depression Dataset
+# Predicting Student Depression Risk Using Machine Learning

-_A deep dive EDA on student depression risk factors using survey and activity metrics to uncover patterns and insights._
+_A supervised learning pipeline to identify at-risk students for depression based on survey data and activity metrics._

 ## Table of Contents